atlanta-android-club/Code-Of-Conduct/anti-harrasment-policy.md

 # Anti-Harassment Policy (template)

-Why do we have an official anti-harassment policy for GDG [chapter] / Community Group events?
+Why do we have an official anti-harassment policy for Atlanta Android Club?

-It sets expectations for behavior at the event.
+It sets expectations for behavior at any Atlanta Android Club event, on Atlanta Android Club Slack, and in any other Atlanta Android Club related interaction.
 Simply having an anti-harassment policy can prevent harassment.
 It encourages people to attend who have had bad experiences at other events.
 It gives event staff/volunteers instructions on how to handle harassment quickly, with the minimum amount of disruption for the event.
-GDG [chapter] / Community Group is dedicated to providing a harassment-free event experience for everyone, regardless of:
+Atlanta Android Club is dedicated to providing a harassment-free event experience for everyone, regardless of:

 * gender
 * sexual orientation